b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

   x=10; y=20; (( x + y == 30 )); }; then echo "x + y = 30"; fi` will assign values to the variables `x`
   and `y` and check if their sum is equal to 30 using arithmetic evaluation.

 As for which form is preferred, it depends on the situation and the preference of the script writer.
 Generally, the `[[` form is more versatile and robust than the `[` form, and the `((` form is more convenient and readable for arithmetic expressions than the `[` or `[[` forms.
 The `(` and `{` forms are less common and have more specific use cases.
-You can choose the form that suits your needs and style best..
+You may choose the form that suits your needs, use-case and style best.

 Source: Conversation with Bing, 20/02/2024
 (1) How to Use Bash If Statements (With 4 Examples) - How-To Geek. https://www.howtogeek.com/884039/how-to-use-bash-if-statements-with-examples/.